Licensed Clinical Psychologist Serving Toronto & The Surrounding Area

 Teaching, Presentations and Training Programs

 As a professor with the Yorkville University Master of Arts in Counseling Program, Dr. O'Connor developed and taught graduate courses (The Biological, Developmental & Scientific Basis of Behavior; Psychopathology - Disorders of Personality).
 She also worked as a professor at Ryerson University in Toronto (now the Toronto Metropolitan University).
-In addition, she consults, conducts seminars and writes on topics related to her work in school neuropsychology and clinical psychology.
+In addition, she has consulted, conducted seminars and writes on topics related to her work as a licensed clinical psychologist.

 She has developed and presented seminars, workshops and training sessions to various organizations, including addiction treatment centres, social service, mental health and educational organizations.

-Dr. O'Connor has her teaching certificate, she taught in a regular class program, worked as a teacher with special education students and has worked and with students in an English Second Language program.
+Dr. O'Connor has her Ontario teaching certificate.
+She has taught in regular class elementary school programs, worked as a teacher with special education students and worked with students in an English Second Language program at the Toronto District School Board.

 I Can Be Me